LoyolaLawTech/Class-Documents/2021/homework/final_project.md

 To start your project, follow these steps:

 1. Create a directory called final_project in your home directory.
-2. Enter your final project directory and download the project skeleton by
+2. Enter your final project directory and download the project skeleton files.
+   This will include the data (a csv file), index.js, and package.json.
+Do this
-   executing:
+   by executing:

 ```
     wget http://dev.loyolalawtech.org/~jmitchell/final_project.zip